Agenda

 First-Time Attendee Debrief

 AGC of America takes the personal and professional development of our attendees seriously.
 We want to hear about your experiences over the last two days – what worked for you and what didn’t?
-Please join us for this informal gathering moderated by members of the safety and health steering committees, the group that curates the lineup of educational and networking opportunities available to you at the conference.
+Please join us for this informal gathering moderated by members of the safety and health committee, the group that curates the lineup of educational and networking opportunities available to you at the conference.

 5:30 PM – 6:30 PM